aycangulez/object-diagnostics/README.md

-**Object Diagnostics** is a JavaScript library that automatically calls a diagnostics method on a object after any operation that could potentially change its state.
+**Object Diagnostics** is a JavaScript library that automatically calls a diagnostics method on an object after any operation that could potentially change its state.

 ## Installation